 We are planting plants and trees native to the island to substitute the Hottentot Fig and other ornamental plants which are invasive and alien to the island's ecosystems.

+THE PROJECT IN NUMBERS

+3 4 PARTNERS

-THE PROJECT IN NUMBERS 5 4 PARTNERS Beneficiary in charge of project coordination: Tuscan Archipelago National Park; Associated Beneficiaries: The Institute for Environmental Protection and Research.
-State Forestry Corps, University of Florence - Biology Department www.restoconlife.eu
+Beneficiary in charge of project coordination Tuscan Archipelago National Park;

+Associated Beneficiaries: The Institute for Environmental Protection and Research, State Forestry Corps, University of Florence - Biology Department ndina received project duration.
+June 2014 - December 2018